 Dispose of agave the way you would normally dispose of garden waste, for example, by placing it in a trash bag and throwing it out with your regular trash.
 Because of the agave's size, you may need to cut it apart and throw away all the pieces.

-Avoid composting agave because the thorns can present a prickly situation for gardeners and plants when spreading compost in the future.
+Avoid composting agave because the sharp leaf tips can present a prickly situation for gardeners and plants when spreading compost in the future.
 Succulents take root easily and any plant parts in the compost could grow into new plants.
-Also, because agave is poisonous, it's best not to leave it anywhere it can cause damage.
+Also, because agave sap is toxic, it's best not to leave it anywhere it can cause damage.

 Remove agave pups, or young plants, as they emerge in the soil surrounding the removal site.
 Baby agave can grow from any little piece of root left in the soil after the removal.
 Always wear gloves when removing the pups.